 Ideal for architects, structural engineers, and manufacturers of timber-frame houses or other wood constructions.

-Part of the AGACAD Wood Framing Suite, a dynamic set of solutions which leverage the full potential of Revit and the insights of global BIM experts, which is also available separately.
+Part of the AGACAD Wood Framing Suite, a dynamic set of solutions which leverage the full potential of Revit and the insights of global BIM experts.
+(Wood Framing Suite is also available for purchase — CONTACT US.)